catharsisjelly/catharsisjelly.github.io/index.md

 * Yii
 * Silverstripe 3 &rarr; 4

-## Current position
+## Most recent position

 * [PeoplePlus](https://peopleplus.co.uk) - Remote Developer - May 2021 to March 2023

-As the main core developer I have been focusing on providing back-end services to provide connections to external services like [Auth0](https://auth0.com), [Scorm Cloud](https://rusticisoftware.com/products/scorm-cloud/) & [Stripe](https://stripe.com/gb).
-I used Typescript via Azure Functions serverless technology to deliver a basic API that can was consumed by internal & external services.
-This includes a Vue 2 app (www.learningplus.co.uk) that I co-created with a front-end developer.

-During the creation of this application and many other smaller bits of tools programming, I have been tutoring a less experienced developer.
-Working closely with them via Teams to tutor them in some of the more tricky parts of providing a reliable functional application.
-Other resposibilityies include the automation of code and documentation to release from the Azure DevOps platform out to the UAT and production services.
+The Peopleplus development team consisted of three people and I was the main core developer.
+My main project was focused on providing connections to external services like  [Auth0](https://auth0.com), [Scorm Cloud](https://rusticisoftware.com/products/scorm-cloud/) & [Stripe](https://stripe.com/gb) to create their main training platform.
+I was teamed with a less experienced developer, working closely with them via Teams to tutor them in providing a reliable functional application.

-I was tasked with helping to assess the best ways to deliver applications which included reviewing frameworks such as Vue (v3), React (v18) and Svelte (v1).
-These investigations include building static sites and dynamic sites and releasing the software on Cloudflare using their Pages and Workers.
+My responsibilities included managing and manipulating data to ensure that it was secure and useful as well as using the tools available in the Azure Portal to log and keep the tasks up to date.

 Skills Used: Node (v16+), Javascript, Typescript, Unit testing, REST, SQL, mongodb